coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 It simply adds an equation between the variable and its lower bound if it is an atomic universe (i.e. not an algebraic max() universe).

-.. opt:: Universe Minimization ToSet
+.. flag:: Universe Minimization ToSet

-   Turning this option off (it is on by default) disallows minimization to the sort :g:`Set` and only collapses floating universes between themselves.
+   Turning this flag off (it is on by default) disallows minimization to the sort :g:`Set` and only collapses floating universes between themselves.